 What’s not to love about hardwood floors?
 They are beautiful, timeless, durable, and great at increasing property value.

-Thankfully, there are a plethora of different choices which are as good, or even better than hardwood in certain aspects!
+Thankfully, there are a plethora of different choices that are as good, or even better than hardwood in certain aspects!

-With that being said, if you’re looking for cheap and strong hardwood floor alternatives, read on—because we’ve got 7 amazing options to show you.
+With that being said, if you’re looking for cheap and strong hardwood floor alternatives, read on—because we’ve got seven amazing options to show you.

 1. Luxury Vinyl Plank (LVP)